riccardotornesello/CTFd-SSO-plugin/README.md

 ## Installation

 1. Clone this repository to [CTFd/plugins](https://github.com/CTFd/CTFd/tree/master/CTFd/plugins).
 2. Install required python packages.
-If you are using Docker, it is done by rebuilding the container.
-Instead, if you are using other hosting solutions, you can install them with the command `pip3 install -r requirements.txt` from the plugin folder (`CTFd/plugins/CTFd-SSO-plugin`).
+If you are using Docker to run CTFd just rebuild the container, instead if you are using other hosting solutions you can install them manually by running command `pip3 install -r requirements.txt` from the plugin folder (`CTFd/plugins/CTFd-SSO-plugin`).
-3. Edit the `[extra]` section of `CTFd/config.ini` adding these two values:
+3. Edit the `[extra]` section of `CTFd/config.ini` adding this value:
-   - `OAUTH_ALWAYS_POSSIBLE`: set `True` if you want to allow registration via OAuth even if normal registration is turned off.
-Default is `False`.
-   - `OAUTH_CREATE_BUTTONS`: set `True` if you want to automatically add the OAuth login buttons in the login page.
-Default is `False`.
+   - `OAUTH_CREATE_BUTTONS`: set `False` if you do not want to automatically add the OAuth login buttons in the login page (it works only with the default theme).
+Default is `True`.
 4. Start or restart CTFd.
 5. In the `Admin Panel` go to `Plugins`>`ctfd-sso`.
 There you can view and delete existing clients, or add a new one by pressing plus symbol.
 6. Insert a client name (it will be shown on the button) and the other information according to the identity provider.
 Then press `Add`.